mooorkey/terminal-app/README.md

 #### Corner Cases - Some Examples

-- If the cat name is accidently not given, we implemented a loop so that the user has the opportunity to write in the cat's name.
+- If the cat name is accidentally not given, we implemented a loop so that the user has the opportunity to write in the cat's name.
 If the user does not enter anything after three tries, it creates a cat object named "The Cat Without A Name."
 In future extensions we could implement the program so that a cat is created only when making a booking, or have the input of only being accepted with certain characters in a certain format with regex.

 - We avoided many corner cases by having our navigation through the TTY-Prompt.
 One challenge using this gem was to format our data for the prompt, and also getting the correct data we want back from the menu (such as changing a string to a symbol, to update our availability hash).
 However, using this meant that we could avoid a user inputting an invalid option.